-- 1. Attach the pole mounting clamp assemblies to the rear enclosure using the M6 x 25 screws provided, pushing the screws through from inside the phone. - Tighten nuts to a torque of 4.5Nm max.
+- Using a suitable tool, punch out the 4 outer holes in the rear enclosure, taking care not to damage or dislodge the plastic bushes. - Attach the pole mounting clamp assemblies to the rear enclosure using the M6 x 25 screws provided, pushing the screws through from inside the phone. - 3.
+Tighten nuts to a torque of 4.5Nm max.
 IMPORTANT: avoid the use of power tools.
 Spinning the nuts too quickly can cause a rapid increase in heat which can cause the nuts to seize as a result of galling or cold-welding.
-Note: ensure that the screws seat properly in the plastic bushes to avoid water ingress. - 3.
+Note: only use the outer four holes, and ensure that the screws seat properly in the plastic bushes to avoid water ingress. - 4.
 Ensuring that the glands are at the bottom, pass a proprietary banding strap round each of the pole mounting clamps and the support pole.
-Tighten securely. - 4.
-Continue the installation by fitting the SIM, making the appropriate connections (section 5) and re-fitting the face plate. - 5.
+Tighten securely. - 5.
+Continue the installation by fitting the SIM, making the appropriate connections (sections 4.7 & 4.5) and re-fitting the face plate. - 6.
 Re-tighten the straps firmly and trim off any excess band material.
 For security the driving head of the band may also be sawn off.